New reports shows New York would use 744 million fewer gallons, average NY family would save $400, in summer alone

-As New Mexicans get ready for summer road trips, an Environment New Mexico Research & Policy Center report finds that cleaner, more fuel efficient cars would significantly slash oil consumption and global warming pollution across the state.
+ALBANY – As New Yorkers get ready for summer road trips, an Environment New York Research & Policy Center report finds that cleaner, more fuel efficient cars would significantly slash oil consumption and global warming pollution across the state.
 The report, Summer on the Road: Going Farther on a Gallon of Gas, was released as the Obama administration is on the verge of finalizing fuel efficiency and global warming pollution standards for cars and light trucks that achieve a 54.5 mpg standard by 2025.

-“All the better, drivers do not have to wait until 2025 to reap the benefits of cleaner cars,” noted Moore, citing the Natural Resources Defense Council’s related report, Relieving Pain at the Pump.
+“Drivers do not have to wait until 2025 to reap the benefits of cleaner cars,” noted VanLuven, citing the Natural Resources Defense Council’s related report, Relieving Pain at the Pump.
 “Thanks to the Obama administration’s first phase of standards that took effect this year, a bumper crop of fuel efficient cars have already started coming to the showroom floor.”
 The number of models getting more than 30 mpg has tripled since the first phase of standards for years 2012 through 2016 were announced.